Static site generators

 Although it depends on how you’ve coded your site (e.g., the number of

 for loops that iterate through pages), in general, I’ve noticed that with Jekyll projects, if you have, say, 1,000 pages in your project, it might take about a minute or two to build the site.
 Thus, if you have 5,000 pages, you could be waiting 5 minutes or more for the site to build.
-The whole automatic re-building feature becomes almost irrelevant, and it can be difficult to identify formatting or other errors until the build finishes.
+The whole automatic re-building feature becomes almost irrelevant, and it can be challenging to identify formatting or other errors until the build finishes.
 (There are workarounds, though, and I’ll discuss them later on.)

 If Hugo can build a site much faster, it offers an advantage in the choice of static site generators.
-Smashing Magazine recently chose Hugo and built a number of complementary tools for managing their site.
+Smashing Magazine recently chose Hugo and built a variety of complementary tools for managing their site.

 For a detailed comparison of Hugo versus Jekyll, see Hugo vs. Jekyll: Comparing the leading static website generators.
 In one of the comments, a reader makes some interesting comments about speed: